pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 #### Public channel subscription

-Since no authentication must take place when subscribing to a public channel the `pusher:subscribe` event can be sent from the client to Pusher Channels as soon as the call to `subscribe` is made.
+Since no authorization must take place when subscribing to a public channel the `pusher:subscribe` event can be sent from the client to Pusher Channels as soon as the call to `subscribe` is made.

 ![Subscribing to a public channel](./img/subscribe.png)

 #### Private and Presence channel subscription

-Private, Encrypted and Presence channels require authentication so an additional call needs to be made to the application server hosting the web application in order to make sure the current user can subscribe to the given channel.
+Private, Encrypted and Presence channels require authorization so an additional call needs to be made to the application server hosting the web application in order to make sure the current user can subscribe to the given channel.

 ![Subscribing to a private channel](./img/subscribe-private-channel.png)

-For more information on authentication of channels see the [Authenticating Users docs](/docs/channels/server_api/authenticating-users).
+For more information on authorization of channel subscription see the [Authorizing users docs](/docs/channels/server_api/authorizing-users).

 #### `pusher:unsubscribe` (Client -> Pusher Channels)